School Feature:Â The Learning Place

 What should parents be looking for to decide if your school would work for them/their children?

 ii.
-Individualised Learning: We understand that not all children learn at the same pace; and we are able to tailor our delivery based on where they are on their learning journey.
+Individualized Learning: We understand that not all children learn at the same pace, and we are able to tailor our delivery based on where they are on their learning journey.
 We take into account their level of ability in planning how lessons are delivered.

 iii.
 Conducive Environment: We place a great emphasis on how our environment and curriculum is structured so as to bring out the child’s natural desire to learn.